From neuroscientists to engineers, USC researchers delve into what happens during slumber — and how to help us get more of it.

 Too busy to sleep

 With mobile devices that allow 24/7 communication and unlimited movies and shows available digitally at the touch of a button, it’s easy to stay up late binge watching a series or updating a report for the boss.
 It’s no wonder that so many of us fail to get the recommended seven to nine hours of sleep a night.
 Among teens, snooze time dropped steadily between 1991 and 2012, with 10 percent of high school students claiming they get only five hours of sleep per night.

-“We wear our lack of sleep like a badge of honor,” says Keck Medicine sleep specialist Raj Dasgupta.
+“We wear our lack of sleep like a badge of honor,” Dasgupta says.

 As a nation, we’re not just losing sleep time — we’re missing the health benefits that sleep brings.
 Inadequate sleep is linked to nearly a fifth of serious car crashes.
 It also seems to weaken a person’s willpower to eat normal portions and choose healthful food instead of junk, according to research.

 If scant sleep becomes the norm, consequences can mount.
 Long-term sleep-wake cycle troubles can disrupt the activity of genes that govern metabolism and immunity, leading to potential trouble by spurring diseases like Type 2 diabetes.